garystafford/spring-music-docker/README.md

 [Spring Music Application Links](#building-the-environment)
 [Helpful Links](#spring-music-application-links)

+### Docker 1.12 and Filebeat
+This post was updated in July, 2016, to reflect changes in Docker 1.12, including the use of Docker Compose's v2 yaml format and scale feature.
+This post does make use Docker Swarm for scaling.
+The post's example project was also updated to use Filebeat with ELK, as opposed to Logstash and Logspout.

 ### Introduction
 In this post, we will demonstrate how to build, deploy, and host a multi-tier Java application using Docker.
 For the demonstration, we will use a sample Java Spring application, available on GitHub from Cloud Foundry.
 Cloud Foundry's [Spring Music](https://github.com/cloudfoundry-samples/spring-music) sample record album collection application was originally designed to demonstrate the use of database services on [Cloud Foundry](http://www.cloudfoundry.com) and [Spring Framework](http://www.springframework.org).
 Instead of Cloud Foundry, we will host the Spring Music application using Docker with VirtualBox and optionally, AWS.

-All files required to build this post's demonstration are located in the `master` branch of this [GitHub](https://github.com/garystafford/spring-music-docker/tree/docker_v2) repository.
+All files required to build this post's demonstration are located in the `docker_v2` branch of the [garystafford/spring-music-docker](https://github.com/garystafford/spring-music-docker/tree/docker_v2) repository.
 Instructions to clone the repository are below.
-The Java Spring Music application's source code, used in this post's demonstration, is located in the `master` branch of this [GitHub](https://github.com/garystafford/spring-music/tree/master) repository.
+The Java Spring Music application's source code, used in this post's demonstration, are located in the `docker_v2` branch of the [garystafford/spring-music](https://github.com/garystafford/spring-music/tree/docker_v2) repository.

 ![Spring Music Application](https://programmaticponderings.files.wordpress.com/2015/09/spring-music.png)